-Of course having a dietitian for a wife, all of my ginger endeavours are healthy and I have to admit not always great…except for these, which are delicious.
+Of course having a dietitian for a wife, all of my ginger endeavours are healthy and since I love experimenting, I’ll have to admit don’t always turn out great…

-They are light but moist, with a delightfully chewy texture and are quite gingery!
+They are light but moist, with a divinely chewy, squidgy texture and are quite gingery!